RiddleTime/Race-Element/src/content/guide/guide-DSX.md

 # DSX
 1. Open steam
 2. Go to your Library
-3. Right click DSX and go to Properties.
+3. Right click DSX and go to Properties
 4. Go to Betas and select `dsx_v3.1_beta - v3.1 Beta`
-5. Open DSX and at the left bottom click Settings.
+5. Open DSX and at the left bottom click Settings
-6. Open the Networking tab.
+6. Open the Networking tab
-7. Make sure the Firewall Rules are okay(else allow DSX to fix it.
+7. Make sure the Firewall Rules are okay(else allow DSX to fix it
 8. Enable `Incoming UDP`

 # Race Element